 Zottman bicep curls are an old-school arm exercise that's renowned for building mass in the brachialis, brachioradialis, and, of course, in the biceps as well.
-This tutorial shows you how to do a standing Zottman curl with the optimal muscle-building form so that you can achieve the arm development that you desire.
+This tutorial shows you how to do a standing Zottman curl with the optimal muscle-building form so that you can achieve great bicep workouts every time you hit the gym or perform a bicep workout at home.

 Standing Zottman curl exercise details